vljlangen/ville-langen-homepage/content/project/musescore_tutorial/index.md

 slides: musescore
 ---

+(Click to [this external link](https://vldesign.kapsi.fi/musescore-ohjeita/) for a Finnish version of this tutorial.)

 ### Getting Started

 **First and foremost:** If you've never used MuseScore before, it's advisable to watch a quick tutorial video that demonstrates how to: